affix/ReactNative-Sickrage/README.md

 This app is very WIP and is free for all to use / copy / modify.

+API Key provided is a sample and will not work.
+Please configure your sickbeard/rage installation in Classes/SickrageApi.js

 # Running on ios
 NOTE: You must have xcode installed on your mac!